cloudmesh-cmd3/user-management/README.rst

 .. note::

-    To pass the username and password to access the database as parameters use --user=<USERNAME> and --password=<PASSWORD>.
+    - To pass the username and password to access the database as parameters use --user=<USERNAME> and --password=<PASSWORD>.
 If the username and password is not passed, the system tried to get the details from the file, cloudmesh_server.yaml.
 If the details are not available in the yaml file, it tries to connect without them.

-    A file name or a directory name needs to be passed as source of the data.
+    - A file name or a directory name needs to be passed as source of the data.

-.. note:: This is a note admonition.
-   This is the second line of the first paragraph.

-   - The note contains all indented body elements following.
-   - It includes this bullet list.

 Things partially completed